Rate-optimal refinement strategies for local approximation MCMC: Numerical examples

 The posterior density then follows from Bayes' rule:

-To avoid an ``inverse crime,'' we generate the data $y$ by solving the forward model with a well-refined $100 \times 100$ numerical discretization using the ``true'' parameters in Table \ref{tab:tracer-log-kappa}, and then perform the inference using a $50 \times 50$ numerical discretization of the forward model.
+To avoid a so-called ``inverse crime,'' where data are generated from the same numerical model used to perform inference \citep{kaipiosomersalo2006}, we generate the data $y$ by solving the forward model with a well-refined $65 \times 65$ numerical discretization using the ``true'' parameters, and then perform the inference using a $25 \times 25$ numerical discretization of the forward model.

 Evaluating the forward model at every MCMC step is computationally prohibitive.
-The run time of the model is approximately $5$--$15$ seconds (on a 2.6 GHz ten-core Xeon processor), depending on the values of log-transmissivity parameters $\theta$.
-Generating $10^5$ samples would thus take roughly $10$ days of computation time.
+The run time of the model is $\mathcal{O}(1)$ seconds on an Intel Core i7-7700 CPU at 3.60GHz, with some variability depending on the value of log-transmissivity parameters $\kappa$.
+Generating $10^6$ samples thus takes 5--10 days of computation time.
 LA-MCMC is essential to making this Bayesian inference problem computationally feasible.
-Here, since prior density evaluations are trivial, we apply the approximation capability of LA-MCMC to the log-likelihood function, $\log p(y \vert \theta)$.
+We note that high performance and parallel computing resources could certainly reduce the computational cost of each model evaluation.
+Parallel computing can even enable the shared construction of surrogate models using concurrent chains, as described in our previous work \citep{Conradetal2018}.
+Since our goal here is to demonstrate the impact of new local approximation strategies, however, we focus on a serial implementation.
+A useful hardware- and implementation-independent measure of computational cost is the number of refinements (i.e., expensive model/target density evaluations) in a given run, which we discuss below.

-Recall that the local polynomial surrogate \eqref{eq:local-polynomial-estimate} requires computing $q = \text{dim}(\mathcal{P})$ coefficients, and in the total-degree setting of our theory, we have $q = {{n+p}\choose{p}}$.
+Recall that the local polynomial surrogate \eqref{eq:local-polynomial-estimate} requires computing $q = \text{dim}(\mathcal{P})$ coefficients, and in the total-degree setting of our theory, we have $q = {{d+p}\choose{p}}$.
 This quantity grows rapidly with the dimension $d$ of the parameters for $p>1$.
 Retaining a total-degree construction, we could set $p=0$ and thus include only a constant term in $\mathcal{P}$.
 This results in a constant surrogate model within each ball; now the number of terms in the local polynomial approximation is always one, independent of the parameter dimension.
 Similarly, setting $p=1$ lets $q$ grow only linearly with $d$.
 Yet in the one-dimensional example of Section~\ref{sec:1d-example}, we showed that including higher-degree terms in the approximation can reduce the number of expensive target density evaluations required to achieve a given accuracy (see Figure \ref{fig:1d-example-order}).